Telenav/smithy/README.md

    a different destination for that `language +/- target` combo).
 The `smithy-java-generators` model generation plugin is on the classpath.
 What happens is:

-   a. `SmithyJavaGenerators` is found and called with the shape named "Created".
+   1. `SmithyJavaGenerators` is found and called with the shape named "Created".
 It sees that it is of `ShapeType.Timestamp`, so it includes a [`TimestampModelGenerator`](https://github.com/Telenav/smithy/blob/main/smithy-java-generators/src/main/java/com/telenav/smithy/java/generators/builtin/TimestampModelGenerator.java) instance in its results.

-   b. `TimestampModelGenerator.generate()` is called.
+   2. `TimestampModelGenerator.generate()` is called.
 That creates a `ClassBuilder` (from [Java Vogon](https://github.com/timboudreau/annotation-tools) - but it could use any templating language to generate code - the framework doesn't care - a `GeneratedCode` is just a thing that writes some bytes to a known location); it populates the class name from the `TypeId` of the shape,